 “She surprised everybody with a performance of ‘Hollaback Girl,’ and then they announced that she was going to be a coach,” Shelton recalled to People.
 “I remember enjoying her performance, and then after the show, we all took a group picture.
 It was very much an industry-type meeting, and I told people, ‘I met Gwen Stefani.
 That’s crazy.’”

 “She had just had a baby, so there wasn’t even much of a friendship that first season,” he added.
 “The thing I remember saying about her when people would ask was, ‘Oh my God, that girl is unbelievable.
 She drives a minivan to work!’
 I thought rock stars drove Rolls-Royces, and Gwen was driving a black minivan.”

 7. He almost passed on opening Ole Red.

-Shelton now has four Ole Red locations, but he almost didn’t have any.
+Shelton now has numerous Ole Red locations, but he almost didn’t have any.
 When Ryman Hospitality Properties Chairman and CEO Colin Reed asked Shelton to open a restaurant together, Shelton initially balked at the idea.